 - Ensure there are ways staff and volunteers can provide feedback, or channels through which they can access help and support.

 If you have staff or volunteers leave your charity, sit down with them to gain some feedback by conducting an exit interview.
-And ensure you tie up any loose ends with the volunteer or staff member who is leaving:
+Ensure you tie up any loose ends with the volunteer or staff member who is leaving by checking if:

-- Have you removed or passed on access to charity information like bank account details, social media passwords or ACNC Charity Portal log ins?
+- you have removed or transferred access to charity information, like bank account details and social media passwords

 Practical handover and induction processes are also part of successful staff and volunteer management.

-Find out more about handovers and inductions for small charities in our other Small Charities Library resources.
-We also staged a webinar in 2018 which looked at how smaller charities can manage their staff and volunteers.
+Find out more about handovers and inductions for small charities in our Small Charities Library.